Well, Why WOW?

 Patterns of weathering on Sphinx contradict official timeline

-Edgar Cayce and the Akashic Record
+Edgar Cayce and the Akashic Record/Noosphere

 The dead man who appeared in his unit photo